 The Marlboro County Council on Aging provides programs and services for seniors in Marlboro County through the main office in Bennettsville located at 209 East Market Street.
 Supportive services include group and home-delivered meals, leisure, social and recreational activities, transportation for members to and from the meal/activity site and for some local errands/appointments/health screenings, and information and referral to other local agencies.
 Marlboro County residents aged 60 years or older may receive services.
 Caregivers under 60 and dependents with disabilities may also be eligible.
 Please contact the agency for additional information.

-For any environmental control issues which include: illegal dumping of garbage, illegal burning, and illegal build up of garbage at private residences which cause a health hazard - contact Keith Williams, Environmental Control Officer.
+For any environmental control issues which include: illegal dumping of garbage, illegal burning, and illegal build up of garbage at private residences which cause a health hazard - contact Donald Hamilton, Environmental Control Officer.
 The environmental control office is located in the old sheriff offices at the Marlboro County Courthouse.

 The Family Courts have exclusive jurisdiction of all matters involving domestic and family relationships.
 Pursuant to this provision, the Family Courts are the sole forum for the hearing of all cases concerning marriage, divorce, legal separation, custody, visitation rights, termination of parental rights, adoption, support, alimony, division of marital property, and change of name.
 These courts also generally have exclusive jurisdiction over minors under the age of seventeen.
 S.C.
 Code Ann.
 20-7-400 provides that the family court "shall have exclusive original jurisdiction and shall be the sole court for initiating action" concerning a child who "is alleged to have violated or attempted to violate any State or Local law or municipal ordinance."